deepfence/threatstryker-python-client/README.md

 # threatstryker
-A client library for accessing Deepfence ThreatMapper
+A client library for accessing Deepfence ThreatStryker

 ## How to Install